VR-API-Integration/personnel-file-api-documentation/docs/pages/guides/api/personnel_file_api/endpoints/personnel_file_api_documents.md

 &nbsp;
 ### Parameters

 The parameters are either form-data fields or part of the JSON file.
 Some of the parameters are required, all others are optional.
 Parameters are case-insensitive.
+A more detailed explanation of each of these properties is given here: (Entities - Documents)[/pages/guides/api/personnel_file_api/entities/personnel_file_api_entities_documents.md].

 | Property | Type | Max Length | Required |
 |:---------|:-----|-----------:|:---------|